-☛ Eat, eat, eat!
+Eat, eat, eat!
 Is there anything better than that?
-In addition to the fact of providing satiety, the habit of feeding offers to experience new flavors and, even more, to know the identity of a people.☚
+In addition to providing satiety, the habit of feeding offers to experience new flavors and, even more, to know the identity of a people.

-Paella and Gazpacho is traditional food in Spain
+Paella and Gazpacho is a traditional food in Spain.

-The identity of a nation is composed of two important elements: the language and the food culture.
-This in particular brings important markers, such as the types of ingredients used, the emblematic dishes and even the social position of those who consumed them throughout history.
+The identity of a nation is composed of two essential elements: the language and the food culture.
+In particular, brings essential markers, such as the types of ingredients used, the symbolic dishes and even the social position of those who consumed them throughout history.

-Talking about that, how about knowing a little more about Spanish cuisine, typical dishes, the differences between regions and the most used articles?
+How about knowing more about Spanish cuisine, typical dishes, the differences between regions and the most used articles?

-Spain is a very diverse country and, like most European nations, it has centuries of much history.
-Over the years, Spain was inhabited by different peoples who obviously brought in and left a little of their own customs and culture.
+Spain is a very diverse country and, like most European nations, it has centuries of history.
+Over the years, Spain was inhabited by different peoples who brought in and left a little of their customs and culture.

 The Greeks, for example, introduced olive and olive oil.
 Arabs and Moors contributed rice, nuts, fruits and spices (cinnamon, nutmeg and saffron).
 Therefore, we can say that the varied Spanish cuisine reflects the history of the country and the influence suffered by different cultures.

-Many people love Spanish food and you know why?
-The Spaniards love to diversify their dishes, so cooking can vary according to the region.
-However, some techniques and ingredients are common to all, such as the use of olive oil, garlic, onion and bread as accompaniment.
+Many people love Spanish food, and you know why?
+The Spaniards love to diversify their dishes so that cooking can vary according to the region.
+However, some techniques and ingredients are common to all, such as olive oil, garlic, onion and bread as an accompaniment.

 Galicia, Asturias, Cantabria, Basque Country, Navarra, Andalusia, Canary Islands, Aragon, Castilla y León, Balearic Islands, Castilha La Mancha, La Rioja, Murcia, Extremadura, Cataluña, Valencia and Madrid

-The most found ingredients in Spanish dishes are olive oil, garlic and onion, as well as breads, sangria, beer and wines to accompany.
-In Spanish tables, there is usually no shortage of seafood, chorizo (meat and fat), Serrano ham, sautéed (onion and tomato sauce) and cheeses.
+The most found ingredients in Spanish dishes are olive oil, garlic and onion, bread, sangria, beer, and wine.
+In addition, there is usually no shortage of seafood at Spanish tables, chorizo (meat and fat), Serrano ham, sautéed (onion and tomato sauce), and cheeses.

-This is definitely one of the best known dishes in Spain.
+The best-known dishes in Spain.
 The paella was created by Valencian peasants who went out to work with the food that held them throughout the day.
-They mixed rice, olive oil and salt with leftovers, vegetables and hunts that could, preparing everything in a round pot with handles… Palla.
+They mixed rice, olive oil, and salt with leftovers, vegetables, and hunts, preparing everything in a round pot with Paellera.

-Its basic ingredients remain the same, only adding saffron, but the popularization has caused to add other elements, such as shrimp, squid, octopus and mussel.
-Gradually, the typical Valencian dish was gaining territory and reached the coast, spreading throughout the country.
+Its primary ingredients remain the same, only adding saffron, but the popularization has caused the addition of other elements, such as shrimp, squid, octopus and mussels.
+Gradually, the typical Valencian dish gained territory and reached the coast, spreading throughout the country.

-The Galician octopus is a simple recipe originating in the region of Galicia and is therefore found in free fairs.
-Served in a wooden dish, the octopus is cooked whole and then sliced to be espolvorado with salt, peppers and olive oil.
+The Galician octopus is a simple recipe originating in Galicia and is therefore found in free fairs.
+The octopus is cooked whole and then sliced to be sprinkled with salt, peppers and olive oil.

-Madrid stew is one of the most popular dishes in the Spanish capital city.
-The main ingredient of the recipe is chickpeas, but the dish is well fed and has chard, chicken, sausage, potato, cabbage, pod, broth and other items.
+Madrid stew the most popular dishes in the Spanish capital city.
+The recipe’s main ingredient is chickpeas, but the dish is well fed and has chard, chicken, sausage, potato, cabbage, pod, broth, and other items.

 One of the most consumed spices in Spain-Mushrooms grilled with ham

-The ham, as we have already commented, is one of the most consumed spices in Spain.
+As we have already commented, the ham is one of the most consumed spices in Spain.
 The grilled mushrooms are a kind of entrance that takes grilled mushrooms on the plate, olive oil and ham.

-Normally, the potato is cooked in the olive oil in advance, giving the dish a very special flavor.
-Oh, and being in Madrid, try the tortilla Brava, which gains a pungent flavor thanks to the addition of paprika.
+Typically, the potato is cooked in olive oil in advance, giving the dish an extraordinary flavor.
+Oh, and being in Madrid, try the tortilla Brava, which gains an intense flavor thanks to the addition of paprika.

 The typical dish of the Asturian region is usually consumed in winter because it is a little heavier.
-The preparation begins on the eve when the white beans are cooked for 3 hours with an entire onion, in addition to olive oil, saffron and Chili.
-Then just add raw, smoked pork.
+The preparation begins on the eve when the white beans are cooked for 3 hours with an entire onion and olive oil, saffron, and chili.
+Then add raw, smoked pork.

-Some say that the Asturian fabada must be accompanied by beer, others with cider and, still, a good wine.
+Some say that the Asturian fabada must be accompanied by beer, others with cider and good wine.
 The fact is that the dish is delicious and cannot fail to be tasted.

-Gazpacho is very popular in Spain, especially in the southern region (Murcia, Andalusia and Valencia) and has completed widespread for some regions of Portugal.
+Gazpacho is very popular in Spain, especially in the southern region (Murcia, Andalusia and Valencia) and has completed widespread in some regions of Portugal.
 The cold soup is prepared with simple ingredients such as cucumber, garlic, tomato and others.
-Once again, the recipe can vary according to the region and has different names, such as the gazpacho of Andalusia, Extremadura or La Mancha.
+Once again, the recipe can vary according to the region and has different names, such as the Gazpacho of Andalusia, Extremadura or La Mancha.

 Spanish dish that is between one of the best in the world-Galician mussel